-The total pension liability in the August 31, 2016 actuarial valuation was determined using the following actuarial assumptions:
+The total pension liability in the August 31, 2017 actuarial valuation was determined using the following actuarial assumptions:

-Valuation date August 31, 2016

-Actuarial cost method Individual entry age normal
+Valuation date Actuarial cost method Asset valuation method August 31, 2017 Individual entry age normal Market value

-Asset valuation method Market value

 Single discount rate 8.00%

-Long-term expected investment rate of return 8.00%
+Long-term expected rate 8.00%

 Municipal bond rate N/A

-Last year ending August 31 in the 2016 to 2115
+Last year ending August 31 in the 2017 to 2116

-projection period (100 years) 2115
+projection period (100 years) 2116

 Inflation 2.50%

-Salary increases including inflation 3.50% to 9.50%
+Salary increases 3.50% to 9.50% including inflation

-Benefit changes during the year None

 Ad hoc post-employment benefit changes None

-^{} If a municipal bond rate was to be used, the rate would be 2.84% as of August 2016 (i.e. the weekly rate closest to but not later than the Measurement Date).
-The source for the rate is the Federal Reserve Statistical Release H.15, citing the Bond Buyer Index of general obligation bonds with 20 years to maturity and an average AA credit rating.
+If a municipal bond rate was to be used, the rate would be 3.42% as of August 2017 (i.e. the rate closest to but not later than the Measurement Date).
+The source for the rate is the Fixed Income Market Data/Yield Curve/Data Municipal Bonds with 20 years to maturity that include only federally tax-exempt municipal bonds as reported in Fidelity Index's "20-Year Municipal GO AA Index."